Shukaaa/quizgpt/README.md

 ![Logo](src/assets/icon.png)

 > First thing first, this is a just for fun project.
 It's not meant to be as polished and as good as a real game and may have some bugs or stupid code.
-I'm not a professional developer, and I'm still learning.
+I'm still learning.
 I'm open to any suggestions, improvements and feedback.

 ## Description